torrentails/RenPy-Script-Builder/README.md

   Set the suffix applied to character names during NVL blocks.
 + `output_path = "."`
   Set the relative or absolute output path for the generated script files.
 The default `"."` will create the files in the same location as your script file.
++ `auto_return = True`
+  When set to `True`, the script will automatically insert `return` statements at the end of each label block, mostly eliminating the need for the `:r` command.
++ `abort_on_error = True`
+  If `True`, when an error is encountered, script execution will abort at that point.
+Setting this to `False` will force the script ignore the error and continue parsing.
+The `:break` command will still break processing, even if this is set to `False`.

 Syntax Reference
 ----------------